GadaaLabs

 name = "ml-serving"

-version = "0.1.0"
+version = "0.2.0"

-description = "FastAPI-based ML model serving"
+description = "FastAPI-based ML model serving with structured logging"

 readme = "README.md"